cysouw/diathesis/text/c01_introduction.md

 ### Transitiv opiniativ (*wissen/glauben/sehen/finden + Partizip*) {#sec:summary-transitiv-opiniativ}

-The ~~Transitiv opiniativ~~ (full discussion in [@sec:participles-wissen-commutative] and subsequent sections) is just the same construction as the previous *Opiniativ* (see [@sec:summary-opiniativ]) but applied to transtive verbs.
+The ~~Transitiv opiniativ~~ (full discussion in [@sec:participles-wissen-commutative] and subsequent sections) is the same construction as the previous *Opiniativ* (see [@sec:summary-opiniativ]) but applied to transtive verbs.
 However, I have included this as a separate diathesis because it shows a rather different role-remapping.
-With a transitive verb like *aufheben* 'to preserve' [@next a] the erstwhile nominative *Archiv* 'archive' is demoted to a prepositional adjunct or completely left out [@next b].
+When used with a transitive verb like *aufheben* 'to preserve' [@next a] the erstwhile nominative *Archiv* 'archive' is demoted to a prepositional adjunct or completely left out [@next b].
 The accusative *Nachlass* 'inheritance' remains unchanged.

 ::: ex
 a.
 Das Archiv hebt den Nachlass gut auf.